CSS-Tricks/conferences/README.md

 - To be listed, events need to be about front-end.
 - Events need to provide a custom Code of Conduct, and not just link to confcodeofconduct.com, because that provides nothing actionable for an attendee with a problem.

-After I merge in a PR, it will trigger a Netlify build that rebuilds the production site.
-I also set up a Zapier thing to rebuild the site each day, which should remove old conferences as they pass automatically.
+After a PR is merged, it will trigger a Netlify build that rebuilds the production site.

-### Development, Design Updates

-I'm also be open to making the design better and adding nice features (sorting? automatic map generation?), but talk to me (chriscoyier@gmail.com) first about it.
-I just don't wanna waste your time if our ideas don't align.